Free is my favourite word and if you can get something for free then why pay for it?

 When you install a ‘Free' VPN app, they often install added extras that you weren't expecting, nor should expect.

-In fact, in a study by Australia’s Commonwealth Scientific and Industrial Research Organisation, research discovered that out of 234 ‘Free’ VPN apps they tested, 38% of them contained some kind of additional malware.
+In fact, in a study by Australia's Commonwealth Scientific and Industrial Research Organisation, the research discovered that out of 234 ‘Free' VPN apps they tested, 38% of them contained some kind of additional malware.

 The majority of this malware related to tracking users somehow, which goes to prove the old saying, if you're not paying for the service, then you are the service.
 ‘Free' VPN providers make money by hawking your data.

 2. Utilise your internet connection